 Leading research on certified software aims to tackle all three.
-For example, concerning the lack of good metrics, a line is drawn between the actual machine-executable software and the surrounding physical environment (e.g., hardware devices and human operators).
+For example, concerning the lack of good metrics, a line is drawn between the actual machine-executable software and the surrounding physical environment (such as hardware devices and human operators).
 We can neither predict the future of the physical world nor formally certify human behavior, but at least under a well-defined, stable hardware platform (such as the x86 instruction set), the behavior of each machine executable is a rigorous mathematical entity.
 With a formal specification stating its desirable behavior, we can (at least in theory) rigorously "certify" that the machine executable behaves as expected.
 A good dependability metric is then just the formal claim developers make and certify about each program.

 The long-term goal for research on certified software is to turn code-often a system's weakest link-into its most dependable component.
-The formal specification given may not precisely capture the behavior of the physical environment, so the overall system may still not function properly, but, at least, when a problem occurs, programmers and users alike are assured that the behavior of the software is properly documented and rigorously enforced.
+The formal specification given may not precisely capture the behavior of the physical environment, so the overall system may still not function properly, but at least when a problem occurs, programmers and users alike are assured that the behavior of the software is properly documented and rigorously enforced.
 The specifications for functional correctness of individual components may occasionally be too large to be comprehensible, but many systemwide safety, liveness, and security properties can be stated succinctly and certified with full confidence.

-To address the second and third difficulties, software developers must also certify the actual system-software code.
+To address the second and third difficulties, software developers must also certify the actual system-software Software dependability is often confused with the dependability of the software's execution environment, which consists of not just hardware devices but also human operators and the physical world. code.
 Most needed is a new "certified" computing platform where programmers have firm control over the behavior of its system software stack, including bootloader, OS kernel, device driver, hypervisor, and other runtime services.
 Software consisting of mostly certified components would be easier to maintain, because the effects of updating a certified component would be easier to track, and new bugs would quickly be localized down to the noncertified modules.